TOP

 Mr. Bokisch goes on to explain the clonal diversity found in Spain:

-In Cartalunya's Terra Alta region, five separate varieties of Garnacha are cultivated—the Garnacha tinta [equivalent to France's Grenache noir], Garnacha blanca, Garnacha roja [a.k.a., Grenache gris], Garnacha Tintorera [a Grenache x Petite Bouschet crossing], and something called Garnacha Peluda, the "hairy" Garnacha.
+In Cartalunya's Terra Alta region, five separate varieties of Garnacha are cultivated—the Garnacha tinta [equivalent to France's Grenache noir], Garnacha Blanca, Garnacha roja [a.k.a., Grenache gris], Garnacha Tintorera [a Grenache x Petite Bouschet crossing], and something called Garnacha Peluda, the "hairy" Garnacha.

 Tintorera has dark pulp, like Alicante Bouschet.
 Peluda is called "hairy" because, unlike the other Garnacha grapes, the undersides of its leaves have a fine, fuzzy pubescence.
-There is an reason why Peluda has adapted with that particular biological characteristic.
-The "hair" helps to slow down air speed when wind touches the leaves.
+There is a reason why Peluda has adapted to that particular biological characteristic.
+The "hair" helps to slow down air speed when the wind touches the leaves.
 This decreases evapotranspiration [i.e., transpiration, release of water/vapors from leaves], an advantage to the grape in hotter climate regions.
 The other advantage is Garnacha Peluda can extend photosynthesis a little longer during the day, giving the plant an extra hour or so to accumulate sugars.
 Overall, Peluda is able to ripen faster while retaining more acidity.

 While currently, Mr. Bokisch only cultivates the red and white wine variations of Garnacha, he tells us, "Next year, at long last, we will be planting some Garnacha Peluda!"